-Another 57 words (4 lines of text) are included under the topic Early Pendergast Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Pendergast Notables in all our PDF Extended History products and printed products wherever possible.

 Ireland experienced a dramatic decrease in its population during the 19th century.
 This was in a great measure, a response to England's imperialistic policies.
 Hunger and disease took the lives of many Irish people and many more chose to leave their homeland to escape the horrific conditions.
 North America with its promise of work, freedom, and land was an extremely popular destination for Irish families.
 For those families that survived the journey, all three of these things were often attained through much hard work and perseverance.
 Research into early immigration and passenger lists revealed many immigrants bearing the name Pendergast: